Accepted identification (ID)

 Due to Covid-19, the Government of Canada has been taking several months to process applications for their ID cards.
 This includes replacement ID such as an expired Permanent Resident Cards.
 In many cases we will be able to issue you an interim (paper) driver's licence until your Government of Canada ID arrives.
 Please contact us if you are unsure what other ID we would accept to allow you to obtain an interim driver's licence.

 When you first become our customer we will take your full legal name and date of birth from what we call a foundation document, a type of identification that establishes or changes your full legal name and date of birth.

+If you have more than three given names, we will use the first three in the order that they appear on the foundation document.
 For changes to a surname due to a marriage or divorce, you'll also need to bring supporting documents that show the link from your birth surname to the surname(s) you wish to use.

 If you're born in Canada, your legal name is the full name that appears on your birth certificate issued by a Canadian Vital Statistics agency.

 If you're born outside of Canada, your legal name is the full name that appears on your most recent immigration document issued by Citizenship and Immigration Canada, such as your

 Certificate of Canadian Citizenship (Note: We will only use the name that appears below the coat of arms)

 If there's a mistake in your foundation document, you must get this corrected by the issuing government agency.
 We will only use the exact full legal name on your foundation document(s).

 Protect yourself from fraud